weaviate/weaviate-io/developers/contributor-guide/current/getting-started/git-and-github.md

 ## Create a new branch to work on

 It's important to create a new branch whenever you start working on a new feature or bugfix.
 Do not change files when you are on your fork’s master branch.
-In addition to being standard git process, it also maintains your changes structured and distinct from the `main` branch so that you can submit and handle many pull requests with ease for each task you do.
+In addition to being standard git process, it also maintains your changes structured and distinct from the `master` branch so that you can submit and handle many Pull Requests with ease for each task you do.

-Create a new branch from the `main` branch to contain your changes.
+Create a new branch from the `master` branch to contain your changes.
 Give your branch its own simple informative name.

 For enhancements use `feature/issue#` or `feature/nameOfFeature`